LEAGUE-OF-BME/InterviewFAQ/front-end/dom.md

 getElementsByTagName()

-getElementsByTagNameNS(): Returns a list of elements with the given tag name belonging to the given namespace.
+getElementsByTagNameNS(): returns a list of elements with the given tag name belonging to the given namespace.

 ----------
 Geeook created at 2017/8/9 23:02:06